Last updated: December 10, 2025

 The most budget-friendly property insurance for Ohio landlords covers just the essential perils, including:

-In Ohio, the mnemonic WHARVES helps you remember extended perils that can be added to your basic property policy:
+In Ohio, the mnemonic WCSHAVER helps you remember extended perils that can be added to your basic property policy:

 For risks involving vandalism, the V&MM acronym stands for: